What Is Cognitive Psychology? Definition, Example, And Benefits

 History of cognitive psychology

+Cognitive psychology isn’t exactly a new phenomena.
 People have been thinking about the ways thought can influence behavior for millennia.
 In the writings of the Ancient Greeks, there are many discussions about thinking.
-As a field of psychology, cognitive psychology is a much more modern branch of study.
+However, as a recognized field of psychology, cognitive psychology is a much more modern branch of study.

 In the 1800s, Paul Broca discovered the area of the brain where language is produced, and Carl Wernicke discovered the area of the brain where language is comprehended.
 With these introductions of thought into the scientific realm, experimental psychology emerged as a new form of scientific study.